daleysoftware/spotify-tiles/README.md

 Spotify Tiles
 ===

-Tiles allows you to view the album art of your favorite artists in full-screen, tiled across your browser.
+Tiles lets you to view the album art of your favorite Spotify artists in full-screen, tiled across your browser.

 Albums covers are selected at random using the user's public playlists.